1. What is income protection?

 If you have a partner, children, or other dependents, the need to protect your income could be even greater, because any loss of earnings could impact your ability to support not only yourself, but those you love too.

 Income protection insurance can be particularly valuable for couples, parents, single parents, homeowners, renters, and the self-employed.
-Read more about who needs cover (and why) here.
+Read more in our guide to who needs income protection (and why).